antondolinsky/proxy-promise-chain/README.md

   };
 })();

-/* Now making an instance of the mysqlhandler and using it (change the provided database connection settings such as user, password, etc. if necessary) */
+/* Now making an instance of the mysqlhandler and using it (If you are trying out this code, change the provided database connection settings - such as user, password, etc. - if necessary) */

 var handler = mysqlhandler({
   host: '127.0.0.1',